 1. Question your intentions, ask tough questions

-It all starts with you.
-If after reading the codependency symptoms, you have asked yourself, “Am I codependent?”, you now know where you stand.
-Don’t brush off the symptoms because introspecting yourself makes you uncomfortable.
-It can also help you if you’re wondering how to break codependent habits.
+The journey of figuring out how to stop being codependent starts with you.
+If you have, at times, wondered, “Am I codependent?”, the above-mentioned signs may have offered you clarity on where you stand.
+Don’t brush off these codependency symptoms because introspecting yourself makes you uncomfortable.
+It can also help you if you’re wondering how to stop being codependent.

 Sit back and look at your behavioral patterns over the years.
 Codependency is an acquired behavior that often begins in early childhood.
 To begin with, ask yourself these questions.
 They are just about you, and you need to answer them honestly to know yourself: